 18975.
-In any examinations to establish employment lists in which credits are allowed for experience, periods of service in the recognized military service shall be counted by the department and designated appointing authority as experience upon a showing by the veteran that such service involved duties and responsibilities of the kind for which credit for experience is being allowed.
+In any examinations to establish employment lists in which credits are allowed for experience, periods Periods of service in the recognized military service shall be counted by the department and designated appointing authority as qualifyingexperience upon a showing by the veteran that such the veteran's service involved duties and responsibilities of the kind for which credit for experience is being allowed.